San Francisco COVID-19 (Coronavirus) Travel Alerts

 - SFMOMA -The museum is temporarily closed until further notice.

-- Walt Disney Family Museum - The museum is closed until June 1 at the earliest.
+- Walt Disney Family Museum - The Museum is temporarily closed until further notice.

 Restaurant Updates (as of Mar.
 25)